 “Every year of my life since I was two,” Dominic Crapuchettes tells me, “I would go up to Alaska in the summer and my dad would fish.”
-Not long later, they were working the fishing boat together through long, challenging days.
-The job, he explains, was hard.
+The work, he explains, was hard.
 “If you go way back to when I was seven, I was miserable.”

 Soon enough, when he was about eighteen, he took over captaining the boat.
 “I captained for twelve years.
 It was a huge part of my life.”
 And, in many ways, the struggle began to feel good.
 “You prove that you can conquer all of this adversity and it fuels you when you do.
 You feel powerful, and then you come home, and you get paid way more than you could anywhere else in the world.”

-During the winters back home, however, something a little less adventurous was drawing his attention.
-Away from the noise of the sea, Dominic was enraptured by the world of boardgames.
+During the winter breaks, however, there was something a little less adventurous drawing his attention.
+In the relative quiet of his house, Dominic became enraptured by the world of boardgames.

-Dominic had been designing games since he was eleven.
-His wargame, Kabloogi, was so popular amongst his classmates that it was banned from the 8th grade.
+Dominic had been designing games since the age of eleven.
+His wargame, Kabloogi, was so popular amongst his classmates that it was banned from 8th grade.
 During college, he was an avid Magic: The Gathering player, even entering professional tournaments – which, for the uninitiated, is some top tier nerdiness.
-Then, in 2003, after more than a decade working his fishing boat, two years at business school, and dozens of discarded game concepts and designs, he was able to found North Star Games.
+Then, in 2003, after more than a decade working the fishing boat, two years at business school, and dozens of discarded game concepts and designs, he was able to found North Star Games.

 A turn in Evolution is simple.
 You will look at your hand of cards, which each describe the in-game effects of a given trait.
 These could be herd instincts, or climbing, or mud wallowing.
 You may then apply up to four of these traits to each of your animals, or discard cards to increase their body size or population.
 The winner, at the end of the game, is the player with the most population, traits, and food in their bellies.